ministryofjustice/peoplefinder/README.md

 rake peoplefinder:import:csv_import[path]      # Import valid CSV file
 ```

+### Mail previews

+Mail previews can be found at `http://localhost:3000/rails/mailers`, assuming the server is running locally on port 3000.

 ### Front end development

 A large part of the audience for Peoplefinder are, at time of writing, still reliant on